-All COC, CHF and ESG Program Recipients are required to report vacancies to the Statewide Coordinated Entry Manager.
+All CoC and CHF (including ESG) Program Recipients are required to report vacancies to the CES Lead Entity via HMIS.
 If providers know of an impending vacancy, they are required to report the anticipated availability as soon as they have been made aware of the vacancy.
 See exceptions to HMIS requirements in this manual under Process for Referrals to and from other Systems not using HMIS.